SubhadipN/SeisMoGen4/README.md

    >* 3rd column: acceleration along recording direction 2
 4. Run SeisMoGen4.exe.
 A screenshot of the software at this step is shown below.
    <p align="center"> <img align="center" src="SeisMoGen4_demo.png" alt="drawing" width="1000"/> </p>
 6. Enter the name of the input file including some necessary information to simulate the artificial motions.
-A sample input file (*SeisMoGen4_input.dat*) is included within SeisMoGen4.
-However, other input files with different names and/or different extensions can also be used, provided they include the following row-wise details (similar to *SeisMoGen4_input.dat*).
+A sample input file (*SeisMoGen4_sample_input.dat*) is included within SeisMoGen4.
+However, other input files with different names and/or different extensions can also be used, provided they include the following row-wise details (similar to *SeisMoGen4_sample_input.dat*).
    >* 1st column: filename of the target recorded bidirectional ground motion (e.g., *target_moiton_01.dat* and *target_moiton_02.dat*), which will be used to generate simulated motions.
    >* 2nd column: name of the folder (e.g., *simulated_folder_01* or *simulated_folder_02*) where the simulated files will be stored.
    >* 3rd column: required number (less than 100) of pairs of simulated bidirectional ground motions (e.g., 50).
 A screenshot of the software at this step is shown below.
    <p align="center"> <img align="center" src="SeisMoGen4_demo1.png" alt="drawing" width="1000"/> </p>

-   <p align="center"> Screenshot of the software after Step 5 </p>
+50 pairs of the sample output files generated from each sample recorded file (i.e., *target_moiton_01.dat* and *target_moiton_02.dat*) are stored in the corresponding folders (i.e., *simulated_folder_01* and *simulated_folder_02*) as defined in the sample input file *SeisMoGen4_sample_input.dat*.
+Those output folders can be downloaded from [Link1](https://drive.google.com/drive/folders/1mqcx6su3UM6fgs544AuB42XwMST5WUBC?usp=sharing) and [Link2](https://drive.google.com/drive/folders/1GAP9Wcns70nkMcGMU0F8bg7lW-1q4lbe?usp=sharing), respectively.
 ----

 > [!IMPORTANT]